onzfonz/comp227/src/content/3/en/part3c.md

   .catch((err) => console.log(err))
 ```

-**NB:** Depending on which region you selected when building your cluster, the <i>MongoDB URI</i> may be different from the example provided above.
+**NB:** Depending on which region you selected when building your cluster, the *MongoDB URI* may be different from the example provided above.
 You should verify and use the correct URI that was generated from MongoDB Atlas.

 The code also assumes that it will be passed the password from the credentials we created in MongoDB Atlas, as a command line parameter.